Plainsong

-The monophonic chants of plainsong have a non-metric rhythm.
-Their rhythms are generally freer than the metered rhythm of later Western music, and they are sung without musical accompaniment.
+The monophonic chants of plainsong have a non-metric rhythm, which is generally considered freer than the metered rhythms of later Western music.
+They are also traditionally sung without musical accompaniment, though recent scholarship has unearthed a widespread custom of accompanied chant that transcended religious and geographical borders.

-There are three types of chant melodies that plainsongs fall into, syllabic, neumatic, and melismatic.
+There are three types of chant melodies that plainsongs fall into: syllabic, neumatic, and melismatic.
 The free flowing melismatic melody form of plainsong is still heard in Middle Eastern music being performed today.

-Although the Catholic Church (both its Eastern and Western halves) and the Eastern Orthodox churches did not split until long after the origin of plainsong, Byzantine chants are generally not classified as plainsong.
+Although the Catholic Church and the Eastern Orthodox churches did not split until long after the origin of plainsong, Byzantine chants are generally not classified as plainsong.